 South Carolina has an extensive array of state prisons with different levels of custody and a specific focus.
-Some hold long-term inmates who are serving multi-year sentences, and some are work-release/reentry programs aimed at helping inmates who are being released.
-The list of state prisons in South Carolina include:
+Some hold long-term SC inmates who are serving multi-year sentences, and some are work-release/reentry programs aimed at helping inmates who are being released.
+The list of South Carolina state prisons include:

 South Carolina has four federal prisons.
-All of them are owned and operated by the Federal Bureau of Prisons (FOB).
-These facilities confine inmates who have broken federal laws inside South Carolina’s borders.
+All South Carolina federal prisons are owned and operated by the Federal Bureau of Prisons (FOB).
+These facilities confine SC inmates who have broken federal laws inside South Carolina’s borders.
 The FOB has an extensive website making it easy to research each of the facilities or to visit friends and family who are held there.
 The four federal prisons in South Carolina are:

 The state of South Carolina has eleven county jails that hold pretrial inmates and recently arrested individuals.
 Most of these are maintained and operated by the local county Sheriff’s Office.
 The list of South Carolina county jails includes:

 Searching for a local county jail inmate in South Carolina is much different than finding someone in state prison.
-All the local county jails are operated and managed by local law enforcement.
+All the South Carolina county jails are operated and managed by local law enforcement.
 Their database of inmates is not tied in with the SCDC.
-Therefore, anyone wanting to locate an inmate in a South Carolina jail must contact the local Sheriff’s Office or local police station where the person was arrested.
+Therefore, anyone wanting to locate South Carolina jail inmates must contact the local Sheriff’s Office or local police station where the person was arrested.
 Many of these local law enforcement agencies have websites of their own with inmate search features or lists of current residents.

-South Carolina’s Department of Juvenile Justice is responsible for five juvenile detention centers and programs.
+South Carolina’s Department of Juvenile Justice (SCDJJ) is responsible for five juvenile detention centers and programs.
 According to their website, their mission is to: “protect the public and reclaim juveniles through prevention, community programs, education, and rehabilitative services in the least restrictive environment.”
-The five juvenile detention centers in South Carolina are as follows:
+The five South Carolina juvenile detention centers are as follows:

 Typically, state governments deem juvenile records as sealed until the person is 18 years old.
 After that, the offender has the right to apply to have those records permanently expunged.
 Therefore, searching online for juvenile records won’t be possible.
 However, anyone wanting to find out about a specific inmate in a South Carolina juvenile detention center can contact the South Carolina Department of Juvenile Justice directly to inquire.
 On their website, they have information about visiting and sending money and gifts as well as details about their programs.